drexl93/roll-tracker/README.md

 Module settings allow the GM to determine how many rolls are stored per player, who has access to the Roll Tracker, and options for modifying streak behaviour.

 ## Latest Changelog
-* Feature added for comparison across players
+* Feature added to only display stats for rolls made while a combat encounter was running.
+This is not retroactive, so combat-linked rolls will only begin to be separately tracked now.